-Educators with advanced degrees can also find work teaching or designing curriculums for others.
+Educators with advanced degrees can also find work teaching or designing curriculum for others.
 The development of programs and materials for children may be done through the facility or by organizations and companies that produce and develop such material.
-This may include toys, books, curriculums, and other such aides.
+This may include toys, books, curriculum, and other such aides.
 Higher level degrees also allow for greater ease in finding positions as such degrees are more desirable, particularly at higher end facilities.

 Childcare Job Growth

 Career Outlook and Related Childhood Fields

+If a student is interested in other degrees similar to early childhood education, he or she may want to consider elementary education, child psychology, higher education, secondary education, general education, education administration, or an occupational therapy.
 For more information about a career in teaching, check out The Single Most Comprehensive Guide to a Teaching Career post on our blog.

 Top 7 ECE Associations You Should Join